frederic-perez/AmE-dictionary/data/idioms.md

 __shoot yourself in the foot__ :two: (shoot themselves in the foot) To do or say something that causes problems for you.
 __short of (something)__ _Anything short of that._
 __short on looks__ Homely; rather plain or unattractive; not aesthetically pleasing. _Janet’s date was a little short on looks, but she said he was very nice and a true gentleman._
+__short shrift__ A minimal amount of time, attention, or consideration given to someone.
+(Typically used in the phrases “give/get short shrift.”) _Despite the urgency of the problem, the minister’s proposed solutions are getting short shrift in parliament._
 __short-order cook__ A restaurant worker whose job is to cook food that can be prepared quickly. _She worked as a short-order cook._ :es: cocinero de comida rápida
 __shortly after__ Soon after. _Shortly after she hung up, the phone rang again._
 __shot in the arm__ :two::hammer: